iqiyi/FASPell/README.md

 This means that approximately 7 out of 10 error detections/corrections are correct and 6 out 10 errors can be successfully detected/corrected.
 # Usage
-This is a step-to-step instruction for you to build a Chinese spell checker
+This is a step-by-step instruction for you to build a Chinese spell checker

 ## requirements